PushpitKumar/PushpitKumar/README.md

 ### Hi there, I'm Pushpit 👋
-## I'm a final year student about to complete by Bachelor's Degree
+## I'm a final year student about to complete by B.Tech in Civil Engineering

 - 🔭 I'm currently focussing on Data Science projects
 - 🌱 I'm currently learning about recommendation systems